nkp1111/Yelpcamp-fullstack-project/README.md

 9. Image Upload
     - Add *multer* for handling image uploads
     - Add *cloudinary, multer-storage-cloudinary* for uploading image on cloudinary
+    - Refactor model, view and controller for multiple images

 ## Acknowledgement